-Mt Mulligan Lodge, the latest addition to the Northern Escape Collection, has recently opened in outback Far North Queensland, providing a secluded escape in an area rich in Australian history.
-Remotely located west of Cairns, the lodge is accessible via a 30-minute scenic helicopter ride or 2.5-hour 4WD adventure from Cairns.
-Situated at the base of the striking Mount Mulligan, which holds Indigenous significance dating back 37,000 years, the entirely private 28,000-hectare property bears the marks of the historic gold and coal rush and in its current operation, as a working cattle station, the pastoral history of Australia.
-Ensuring an intimate escape in a stunning location, the lodge accommodates just 16 guests at any one time.
-Winter packages include on-site gourmet meals, a personal electric buggy at your disposal to explore the sprawling property with ease and unlimited use of kayaks and fishing gear to enjoy the property’s weir.
+The entirely private 28,000-hectare property at the base of Mount Mulligan bears the marks of the historic gold and coal rush and in its current operation, as a working cattle station, the pastoral history of Australia.
+Ensuring an intimate escape, the lodge accommodates just 16 guests at any one time.
+Packages include on-site gourmet meals, a personal electric buggy at your disposal to explore the sprawling property with ease and unlimited use of kayaks and fishing gear to enjoy the property’s weir.

 Berkeley River Lodge

 If there is one place in Australia to truly escape for a remote romantic weekend, it’s Berkeley River Lodge.
 Perched at the mouth of the Berkeley River as it meets the Timor Sea, guests arrive via private charter form Darwin, landing on the lodge’s red-dirt airstrip.

 The 20 standalone villas are perched 105 metres high on sand dunes overlooking the ocean beyond and include private outdoor open-air bathrooms so you can bathe beneath the incredible starry night sky of the Kimberley.